I Must Be Doing Something Right

 90% of the time, I feel like I’m failing at being a mother.
-Being a working mom of three kids, I’m constantly being pulled in different directions.
+As a working mom of three kids, I’m constantly pulled in different directions.
 Mommy, come and sit next to me!
 Mommy, I want a snack!
 Mommy, I need to go potty!
 It’s as if some days I can’t make anyone happy.

 My children have manners.